Sophia Chichester: Biography

 From 1837, Sophia entered into a correspondence with radical publisher Richard Carlile, offering friendship and financial support.
-The sisters, whose individual correspondence it is difficult to discern from one another's, described the 'irrational & immoral custom of marriage', boasting of their reading of radical publications.
-In 1838, they declared:Everything is good that will break up and break down the present laws, systems, and arrangements of marriage, which as now existing in every grade of society, are most vicious and demoralising altogether.In 1839, Sophia fell in love with and became engaged to John Westland Marston, a nineteen year old poet.
+The sisters, whose individual correspondence it is difficult to discern from one another's, described the "irrational & immoral custom of marriage", boasting of their reading of radical publications.
+In 1838, they declared:Everything is good that will break up and break down the present laws, systems, and arrangements of marriage, which as now existing in every grade of society, are most vicious and demoralising altogether.In 1839, Sophia fell in love with and became engaged to John Westland Marston, a 19-year-old poet.
 However, Greaves forbade the marriage, and the engagement was broken off.

 Sophia and Georgina also corresponded with secularist George Jacob Holyoake, as well as with Robert Owen.
-In these years, despite her proclamations of radicalism and support of unorthodoxy, Sophia Chichester was described as 'a fair, well preserved, good-looking woman... with quiet, subdued, well-bred manners and gentleness of speech.'
+In these years, despite her proclamations of radicalism and support of unorthodoxy, Sophia was described as "a fair, well preserved, good-looking woman... with quiet, subdued, well-bred manners and gentleness of speech."
 Typically, the sisters' efforts towards reform took place at a safe distance from others.
-As Jackie Latham has written, '[a]ll the evidence suggests that, supporting each other emotionally, they worked in isolation to reform the world with the means that their circumstances offered: correspondence and money.
+As Jackie Latham has written, "[a]ll the evidence suggests that, supporting each other emotionally, they worked in isolation to reform the world with the means that their circumstances offered: correspondence and money."

-In 1841, Sophia Chichester translated Le Phalanstère, a work by Belgian Fourierist Zoé de Gamond.
-Latham describes this anonymous translation as enabling 'an upper-class Englishwoman [to] safely identify herself with the continental revolutions.'
-As well as demonstrating her deep interest in Fourierist ideas, in her copious footnotes, Chichester 'seized the opportunity to express publicly, although anonymously, ideas and feelings that otherwise would have remained hidden.'
+In 1841, Sophia translated Le Phalanstère, a work by Belgian Fourierist Zoé de Gamond.
+Latham describes this anonymous translation as enabling "an upper-class Englishwoman [to] safely identify herself with the continental revolutions."
+As well as demonstrating her deep interest in Fourierist ideas, in her copious footnotes, Sophia "seized the opportunity to express publicly, although anonymously, ideas and feelings that otherwise would have remained hidden."

-Death
+Around 1842, she was appointed president of the British and Foreign Society for the Promotion of Humanity and Abstinence from Animal Food.
+The society has been described as a forerunner to the Vegetarian Society.

-Sophia Chichester died on 29 April 1847 from tuberculosis.
+Sophia died on 29 April 1847 from tuberculosis at Syndale House in Ospringe, Kent, the residence of her younger sister and brother-in-law.
+She was buried on 7 May at the local church.
+Georgiana died at Ebworth on 8 April 1879, having reconciled with the church, her family, and resumed consumption of meat and alcohol.